Career Planning Help | Resume Writing.net | Job Hunting Tips | Good Job Interview Tips

 What kind of a work environment are you seeking employment in?

-When crafting the objective statement, it is important to be aware of what types of questions that potential employers are seeking the answers to.
+When crafting the objective statement, it is important to be aware of what types of questions potential employers are seeking the answers to.
 Brainstorming is an important part of the statement.
 Asking the following questions can help to narrow and focus the ideas that you have to complete the objective statement:

 • What type of company or organization are you seeking employment in?